turingschool-examples/futbol/README.md

 goes and what we need to succeed.

 ## Code Design
 So far we came up with 4 classes, to each it's different responibility, for example StatTracker is supposed be able to pull statistics for individual teams.
-As well as using different methods such as class methodsand object oriented solutions, and potentially using modules and other tools that we have learned in this mod.
+As well as using different methods such as class methods and object oriented solutions, and potentially using modules and other tools that we have learned in this mod.

 # Define the Relationship (DTR)
 This is our project group's [DTR](https://docs.google.com/document/d/1m_vG66OgFbGIfTJ0koJnYsiMf2i6kMHXdGWDgNHCfx8/edit?usp=sharing).
 The 'Before You Start the Project' section was completed when the DTR was initially created on 1/9/2024.
 The remaining sections were completed when the DTR was updated on 1/14/2024 as part of the project retro.